snozbot/fungus/Docs/command_ref/sprite_commands.md

 # Set Sprite Order # {#SetSpriteOrder}
 Controls the render order of sprites by setting the Order In Layer property of a list of sprites.

-Defined in Fungus.Commands.SetSpriteOrder
+Defined in Fungus.SetSpriteOrder

 Property | Type | Description
  --- | --- | ---
 Target Sprites | System.Collections.Generic.List`1[UnityEngine.SpriteRenderer] | List of sprites to set the order in layer property on
-Order In Layer | Fungus.Variables.IntegerData | The order in layer value to set on the target sprites
+Order In Layer | Fungus.IntegerData | The order in layer value to set on the target sprites

 # Show Sprite # {#ShowSprite}
 Makes a sprite visible / invisible by setting the color alpha.

-Defined in Fungus.Commands.ShowSprite
+Defined in Fungus.ShowSprite

 Property | Type | Description
  --- | --- | ---
 Sprite Renderer | UnityEngine.SpriteRenderer | Sprite object to be made visible / invisible
-_visible | Fungus.Variables.BooleanData | Make the sprite visible or invisible
+_visible | Fungus.BooleanData | Make the sprite visible or invisible
 Affect Children | System.Boolean | Affect the visibility of child sprites